Inductees

 1999

-• Margaret Booth(1880-1953) She was the first principal of Demopolis High School, established the Margaret Booth School, founded the Demopolis Public Library, lectured on the history of painting and art in Europe.
+- Margaret Booth(1880-1953) - First principal of Demopolis High School, established the Margaret Booth School, founded the Demopolis Public Library, lectured on the history of painting and art in Europe.
 She was an intellectual and cultural mentor for the Montgomery area for almost forty years, and is remembered for the advances she made in education for women.
 She sought to prepare young women not only for college, but for life.

 2000

-• Florence Golson Bateman (1891-1987) Accomplished songwriter and singer that was blind by the age of fifteen, due to a childhood accident.
-One of her famous pieces was "The Bird with a Broken Wing" which was dedicated to Helen Keller, whose life inspired Florence.
+- Florence Golson Bateman (1891-1987) - Accomplished songwriter and singer, blind from age fifteen.
 She also contributed her talents to the community where she lived.

 2001

-• Sibyl Murphree Pool (1901-1973) A lady that was far ahead of her time.
-She opened the political door for women by becoming the first woman elected to a state wide office.
+- Sibyl Murphree Pool (1901-1973) - First woman elected to a statewide political office.
 She was the second woman elected to the Alabama legislature and served longer in political office than any other woman in the state’s history.

 2002